 - a.
-Parking reductions for multifamily residential and the residential portion of mixed-use projects within one-quarter (1/4) mile of transit shall be permitted, as provided in Table 5.12A, "Parking Requirements for Multifamily Residential." - b.
+Parking reductions for multifamily residential and the residential portion of mixed-use projects within one-quarter (1/4) mile of transit shall be permitted, as provided in Table 5.26, "Maximum Staff Level Parking Reductions." - b.
 For affordable multifamily housing projects and senior housing projects, parking requirements may be reduced, subject to demonstration that on-site management can accommodate the parking needs of persons or families occupying individual units. - 3.
 Trip Reductions for Large Non-Residential or Employment Centers.
 Some trip reduction requirements, described in Section 5.9.6, qualify for a reduction in parking requirements, subject to the criteria and minimum requirements for trip reduction measures that follow.